bmodee/Teknikattan/README.md

    - There will be no conflicting changes, which is also fine.
    - There will be conflicting changes, in which case you will need to merge it manually (see Merge conflicts) before continuing to the next step.
 4. Run `git push`.

+Your branch is now ready to be merged.
+The next step is to create the actual merge request.

+1. On GitLab open `Repository->Branches`.
+2. Find your branch and press `Merge request`.
-5. Go to GitLab and press `Merge Requests`, open your merge request and press the green `Mark as ready` button (in the top righ corner).
+3. Press `Merge Requests` on the left, open your merge request and press the green `Mark as ready` button (in the top right corner).

 The test will then run on your changes in the merge request on GitLab.
+After the tests have passed and another person has approved your merged request, you will be able to merge.
-You will be allowed to merge once the pipelines have passed and another person has approved your merge request.
+To merge your branch the tests will have to pass and another person has to approve your merge request.
-When this is done, simply press the `Merge` button.
+When this is done, press the `Merge` button.

 ### Merge conflicts

 You will need to manually merge if there is a merge conflict between your branch and another.
 This is simply done by opening the project in VSCode and going to the Git tab on the left (git symbol).
-You will then see som files marked with `C`, which means that there are conflicts in these files.
+You will then see som files marked with `C`, which indicates that there are conflicts in these files.
-Open them one by one and choose if you want to keep incoming changes (from `dev`), current changes (from your branch) or both.
+You will have to go through all of the merge conflicts and solve them in each file.
+A merge typically looks like the code snippet at the bottom of this document in plain text (try opening this in VSCode and see how it looks).
-The only thing you really need to do is removing the `<<<`, `===` and `>>>` symbols from the document, although you don't have to do it by hand.
+The only thing you really need to do is removing the `<<<<<<<`, `=======` and `>>>>>>>` symbols from the document, although you don't have to do it by hand.
-A merge typically looks like the following picture in plain (try opening this in VSCode and see how it looks).
+In VSCode, you can simply choose if you want to keep incoming changes (from the branch you merging into), current changes (from your branch) or both.
-Simply solve all the merge conflicts in every file, run the tests to make sure it still works.
+Solve all the merge conflicts in every file and run the tests to make sure it still works.
-When you are done, simply commit and push your changes.
+When you are done, commit and push your changes.

 ```
 <<<<<<< file.txt